oppia/oppia-web-developer-docs/Get-help.md

 If you need help, there are a few communication channels you can use.
 Developers usually respond within 24 hours so long as you use a channel they actually check.

-### Email

-We have several mailing lists in the form of Google Groups that you can join:

-* [oppia-announce](https://groups.google.com/forum/#!forum/oppia-announce) is for announcements of new releases or blog posts.
-It's not for asking questions though.
-* [oppia-dev](https://groups.google.com/forum/#!forum/oppia-dev) is the main mailing list for communication between developers and for technical questions.
-You can post to it even if you're not a member of the group.
-This is where you can ask questions, solicit feedback, or make developer-specific announcements (e.g. a temporary GitHub outage).

-You can also email your mentor with any questions.
-If you don't have a mentor, complete the steps on the [[wiki page for contributing code to Oppia|Contributing-code-to-Oppia]] and you'll be assigned one.

 ### GitHub Discussions

 If you have questions regarding Oppia you can create a discussion here where Oppia's Welfare team and other developers will assist you in resolving the issue.
 You can create a discussion in any of the following categories based on the question:

 * Developer announcements: All announcements that affect developers for the Oppia repository will be announced here.